 A simulation is a sampling experiment that is done on the computer (Fishman 1996).
-In any simulation, there is a model that involves quantities whose values can vary randomly, and therefore, whose values are unknown and sampled from an appropriate population of observations.
+At the core of any simulation is a model that involves quantities whose values are unpredictable and therefore must be sampled from an appropriate population of observations.
 The model is represented using a computer program, and the program actually samples the random variables, performs the computations of the model and reports the outcome, usually in the form of one or more observations.
 All simulation models fit this description.
-"Spreadsheet simulation" involves the use of a spreadsheet to represent the model and conduct the sampling.
+"Spreadsheet simulation" simply involves the use of a spreadsheet to represent the model, do the sampling and perform the computations.

 The idea of an electronic spreadsheet for storing information and performing calculations dates back to Mattesich (1961) when computers were mainframes, but spreadsheets as we know them are a product of the microcomputer age.
-The earliest spreadsheet, VisiCalc, had limited functionality but introduced the world to the concept of the electronic spreadsheet, i.e., a program that stores data and computations in a rectangular array of cells.
+The earliest spreadsheet, VisiCalc, had limited functionality but introduced the world to the concept of the interactive electronic spreadsheet, i.e., a program that stores data and computations in a rectangular array of cells.
 Later spreadsheets such as Lotus 1-2-3, Microsoft Excel and Quattro Pro greatly expanded the features and developed the spreadsheet into an effective modeling, prototyping, analysis and presentation tool.

 Today, spreadsheets are available for all of the major operating systems: Windows, Unix/Linux and Mac OS.
 Since Mac OS X is a derivative of BSD Unix, all of the Unix spreadsheets (as well as other software) will eventually be available for this platform.
 The most prevalent spreadsheet today is Microsoft Excel, which comes bundled with Microsoft Office.
-Most other spreadsheets operate similarly and have similar features, so the terminology used in this paper will refer to Excel, while the concepts and techniques to be discussed apply to virtually all other spreadsheets.
+Most other spreadsheets operate similarly and have similar features.
+In this paper, we will refer to Excel menus and other features.
+However, the concepts and techniques to be discussed apply to virtually all other spreadsheets.

 Spreadsheets are used by many people.
 Since the idea of the spreadsheet started in the context of accounting, it is natural that they are widely used in business.
 Most business users, however, employ a very small subset of the available features.
-Engineering has been slow to adopt spreadsheets as a computation and analysis platform.
-Engineers have been trained to use other software tools such as MATLAB that were written specifically for mathematical modeling.
+Engineers have been slow to adopt spreadsheets as a computation and analysis platform, perhaps because they have been trained to use other software tools such as MATLAB that were written specifically for mathematical modeling.
 These tools are very powerful and can certainly be used to develop a broad range of simulation models, but in many cases a spreadsheet is simpler and more intuitive to use.
-One of the goals of this tutorial is to introduce engineers to the spreadsheet as a tool for simulation modeling.